Learning a Stable Dynamic System with a Lyapunov Energy Function for Demonstratives Using Neural Networks: Experiment Results and Discussions

 \subsection{Simulation Results}

-The initial assessment of the proposed algorithm was carried out using the LASA dataset, which comprises a comprehensive collection of handwritten letter trajectories.
+The initial assessment was carried out using the LASA dataset, which comprises a comprehensive collection of handwritten letter trajectories.

-To evaluate the proposed algorithm, the quantitative evaluation of accuracy was performed through the application of two error metrics: the Swept Error Area (SEA) \cite{b5} and the Velocity Root Mean Square Error ($V_{rmse}$) \cite{b14}.
-The SEA scores serve as an indicator of the algorithm's capability to faithfully replicate the shapes of the demonstrated motions.
-On the other hand, the $V_{rmse}$ metric gauges the algorithm's proficiency in preserving the velocities of the demonstrated motions.
-A lower SEA score signifies superior accuracy in reproducing the trajectories with the same initial start points, while a lower $V_{rmse}$ value indicates that the reproductions closely match the smoothness of the original demonstrations.
-These metrics collectively assess the performance of the reproduced trajectories by quantifying their similarity to the demonstrated trajectories.
+To assess the effectiveness of the proposed algorithm, the quantitative evaluation of accuracy was performed through the application of two error metrics: the Swept Error Area (SEA) \cite{b5} and the Velocity Root Mean Square Error ($V_{rmse}$) \cite{b14}.
+The SEA scores serve as an indicator of the algorithm's capability to faithfully replicate the shapes of motions.
+On the other hand, the $V_{rmse}$ metric gauges the algorithm's proficiency in preserving the velocities inherent in demonstrations.
+A lower SEA signifies superior accuracy in reproducing the trajectories, while a lower $V_{rmse}$ indicates that the reproductions closely emulate the smoothness observed in the original demonstrations.
+These two metrics comprehensively evaluate the performance of the reproductions by quantifying their resemblance to the demonstrated trajectories.

-For the implementation of the proposed algorithm, the "Adam" optimization method is opted, adhering to the default hyper-parameters.
-Specifically, the initial learning rate was set to $1 \times 10^{-3}$, with a decay rate of $0.99$.
-Subsequently, the learned DS was utilized to generate trajectories originating from the same starting points with the same steps as demonstrations, facilitating an assessment of the trade-off between stability and accuracy.
-In this paper, all demonstration data from the LASA dataset were utilized, with trajectories generated from all available starting points.
+For the implementation of the proposed algorithm, the "AdamW" optimization method is opted.
+Specifically, the learning rate was configured at $1 \times 10^{-5}$, coupled with a decay rate of $0.99$.
+Subsequently, the trained DS model was employed to generate trajectories starting from identical points and with matching step increments as the original demonstrations.
+In this paper, all data from the LASA dataset were utilized, with trajectories generated from all available starting points.
 Prior to processing, the data underwent normalization, bringing it within the range of [$-1, 1$].
 The algorithm's parameters were initialized with random values, and the maximum number of iterations was set to 2000, with a mini-batch size of 64.
 For the sake of equitable comparisons, DS algorithms that named SEDS and CLF-DM are chosen, for which source code was readily accessible.
 The parameters for these comparative algorithms were configured to match the values originally specified in their respective references, ensuring a fair benchmark.